 While the original plan also comprised the EGI FedCloud as a possible source of cloud resources, this has not proven to be obtainable in the allocated timeframe.
 The main factor driving this was that the provisioning tool chosen by PhenoMeNal, while providing cutting-edge support for most of the cloud providers, lacked support for the FedCloud.
 Thanks also to the feedbacks provided by the Demonstrator within the CC, this has now been addressed by EGI creating a customised OpenStack provider exploiting the FedCloud authentication mechanism based on X509 certificates.
 However, due to other constraints in the development roadmap of PhenoMeNal the adoption of this backend hasn’t yet been assessed.

 Similarly, the Demonstrator was originally aiming to take advantage of AppDB to store both the VRE and all the containerised scientific tools that have been developed by the other partners of the project.
-However, as AppDB doesn’t currently support shipping images to public cloud providers (i.e. AWS and GCP) PhenoMeNal eventually decided to store imaged directly in each cloud.
-Adoption of AppDB as registry for the tools has also been temporarily suspended due to missing support for storing metadata to describe containers.
+However, as AppDB doesn’t currently support shipping images to public cloud providers (i.e. AWS and GCP), PhenoMeNal eventually decided to store imaged directly in each cloud.
+Adoption of AppDB as registry for the containerised PhenoMeNal tools has also been temporarily suspended due to missing support for storing metadata to describe containers.

 Future plans